Gerald Palmer (author): Personal life

 Born to Eustace Exall Palmer of Drayton House at Sherfield on Loddon in Hampshire, a director of Huntley & Palmers biscuits, and his wife, Madeline Mary Howell, at Reading in Berkshire.
 Gerald Palmer was the grandson of Alfred Palmer (1852–1936) who had graduated with a Doctor of Science (D.Sc.).
 He too was President of the Council of the University of Reading.
 Alfred was also director of Huntley & Palmer's biscuits, a county magistrate then High Sheriff in 1905 and lived at Wokefield Park; his father in turn was George Palmer MP.

 He was educated at Winchester College, Hampshire then New College, Oxford.
 He was Private Secretary to the Prime Minister in 1935 and also that year a Parliamentary Private Secretary (PPS) to the Parliamentary Under-Secretary of State to the Home Office in 1935.
 He fought in World War II and was mentioned in despatches.
 He gained the rank of captain in the service of the Royal Artillery.
 He was jointly PPS to the Secretary of State Colonies in 1942 and the Lord Privy Seal.
+His brother was the cricketer Rodney Palmer.

 He died in 1984 at his home, Bussock Mayne at Winterbourne near Newbury in Berkshire.